AI for Content Marketing: Triple Your Creative Output

 Avoid cramming too much text and information into your clients’ LinkedIn banners.

-Instead, go for short but sweet messages that get to the heart of what your clients’ banners want to convey while aligning them their brands.
+Instead, go for short but sweet messages that get to the heart of what your clients’ banners want to convey while aligning them with their brands.

 Overdoing the texts can overcrowd your clients’ LinkedIn banners and take away the focus on key details and messages.